Boulder-Investment-Technologies/lppls/README.md

 ## Overview
-The LPPL model provides a flexible framework to detect bubbles and predict regime changes of a financial asset.
+The LPPLS model provides a flexible framework to detect bubbles and predict regime changes of a financial asset.
 A bubble is defined as a faster-than-exponential increase in asset price, that reflects positive feedback loop of higher return anticipations competing with negative feedback spirals of crash expectations.
 It models a bubble price as a power law with a finite-time singularity decorated by oscillations with a frequency increasing with time.

 Here is the model: